 Yangjiang is a coastal city in the southwestern part of Guangdong Province.
 Yangjiang Port, a national Grade 1 port, serves as a significant regional port in the Guangdong Province.
 Rapid economic development in recent years is mainly driven by the industry sector.
 Energy, food and agricultural processing, and metalwork are major industries in the city.
 More

 Yunfu is rich in mineral resources including sulphur and sillimanite, which rank the top in reserves in Guangdong.
 The city is traditionally an agricultural-based economy.
 Stone, stainless steel products and electricity are pillar industries in the city.
-Yunfu Port, consisting of Liudu Port, Ducheng Port, Nanjiangkou Port and Duqi Port, has an annual cargo handling capacity of 3.5 million tons.
+Yunfu Port, consisting of Liudu Port, Ducheng Port, Nanjiangkou Port and Duqi Port.